Growing Vegetables And Fruits In Planter Pots - Manna Gum

 Figs are very suitable to pot and can survive less watering than other fruit trees, for a time.
 Fig trees need firm pruning to keep their size under control.
 Feijoas can grow well in large pots, and you can try quinces in larger pots so long as you do rigorous winter pruning.

-Looking After Fruit Trees In Planters
+Looking After Fruit Trees In Planter Pots

 You need a good watering regime.
 Plants in containers dry out far more quickly than those in the ground.
 You need to keep the soil moist, but not wet, at all times.
 Potted fruit trees should be well watered two to three times a week.